-- 5.5.9 Starting and stopping of the steering gear electric motors, other than electric motors of rudders with direct electric drive, shall be effected from the steering room and from the wheelhouse. - 5.5.10 The starting devices shall ensure automatic restarting of electric motors as soon as the voltage is restored after a discontinuity in power supply. - 5.5.11 Visual and audible alarm shall be initiated on the navigation bridge in case of: - .1 power supply failure of each power unit, the control system, as well as the earth faults: - .2 short circuit, broken connections, earth faults in command and feedback loops; - .3 data communication errors, computer hardware and software failures (if programmable electronic systems are used); - .4 low oil level in any tank of the hydraulic system; - .5 hydraulic locking; - .6 critical deviations between rudder order and response unless rudder's actual position reaching the set value position within acceptable time limits for feedback control systems (eg, for the follow-up control system and autopilot).
+- 5.5.9 Starting and stopping of the steering gear electric motors, other than electric motors of rudders with direct electric drive, shall be effected from the steering room and from the wheelhouse. - 5.5.10 The starting devices shall ensure automatic restarting of electric motors as soon as the voltage is restored after a discontinuity in power supply. - 5.5.11 For control systems required in 2.9.14, Part III "Equipment, Arrangements and Outfit", visual and audible alarm shall be initiated on the navigation bridge in case of: - .1 power supply failure of each power unit, the control system, as well as the earth faults; - .2 short circuit, broken connections, earth faults in command and feedback loops; - .3 data communication errors, computer hardware and software failures (if programmable electronic systems are used); - .4 low oil level in any tank of the hydraulic system; - .5 critical deviations between rudder order and response unless rudder's actual position reaching the set value position within acceptable time limits for feedback control systems (e.g., for the follow-up control system and autopilot).
 The alarm may be actuated with mechanic, hydraulic or electric failures.